jvandemo/generator-angular2-library/README.md

 If you want to create an Angular library with directives, services and/or pipes, then this generator is just what you need.

-This generator aligns with the [official Angular Package Format](https://goo.gl/AMOU5G) and automatically generates a [Flat ES Module](http://angularjs.blogspot.be/2017/03/angular-400-now-available.html), a single metadata.json and type definitions to make your library ready for AOT compilation by the consuming Angular application.
+This generator aligns with the [official Angular Package Format](https://goo.gl/AMOU5G) and automatically generates a [Flat ES Module](http://angularjs.blogspot.be/2017/03/angular-400-now-available.html), a UMD bundle, a single metadata.json and type definitions to make your library ready for AOT compilation by the consuming Angular application.

 Watch [Jason Aden's talk](https://www.youtube.com/watch?v=unICbsPGFIA) to learn more about the Angular Package Format.